 The Observer pattern provides the publisher with a list of the subscribers, interested in tracking its state.
 The list can be modified via several subscription methods available to subscribers.
 Thus, each subscriber is able to add or remove itself from the list whenever it wants.

 Publishers can work with any subscriber since all of them follows the common interface.
-This interface defines a notification method with a set of parameters, which can be used to supply subscribers with the event details.
+This interface declares a notification method with a set of parameters, which can be used to supply subscribers with the event details.

 If an application has several publisher types, the common publisher interface also can be extracted.
 It would consist of several subscription methods.
 The interface would allow subscribers to observe publishers' state without coupling to their concrete classes.